 The University of Kansas Health System

-The number of active COVID patients at The University of Kansas Health System is steady Wednesday.
-38 patients with the active virus are being treated, the same as yesterday.
-Only five of those 38 are vaccinated.
-16 patients are in the ICU, up from 13 yesterday and only one of those patients is vaccinated.
+The number of COVID patients at The University of Kansas Health System continues to be concerning.
+69 with the active virus are being treated.
+Only five of those active cases are patients who are fully vaccinated.
+13 COVID patients are in the ICU and 12 are on ventilators.

 “Overall, it is a very low percentage of hospitalized patients who are vaccinated,” said Dr. Dana Hawkinson, medical director of Infection Prevention and Control at The University of Kansas Hospital.
 “This continues to be a pandemic of two populations – the vaccinated and the unvaccinated.”

 Despite the rising number of cases, the vaccine still works at helping prevent hospitalizations and death.
 Dr. Hawkinson said boosters have shown a good response to Omicron with an increase in neutralizing antibodies.

 “We are steeper than at any point during this pandemic,” said Dr. Steve Stites, chief medical officer of The University of Kansas Health System in reference to the graph showing the steep rise in national COVID-19 cases.
 “And it’s still going straight up.”